Overseer-Programmer/Project-Data-Storage-Paradigms-IV1351-/README.md

 ### Run task 3 application queries

-To start this application you must first have a role in PostgreSQL with a username and password (You will later have to enter these credentials).
+To run the application, you must first have a role in PostgreSQL with a username and password (You will later have to enter these credentials).
 Then you must have a database in your role called ```kth_group15```.
 You can create this database, it's schema and populate it by running:
 ```sql
 \i SetupDatabase.sql
 ```